pypsa-meets-earth/pypsa-earth/doc/installation.rst

 The python package requirements are curated in the `envs/environment.yaml <https://github.com/pypsa-meets-earth/pypsa-earth/blob/main/envs/environment.yaml>`_ file.
 We install only `mamba` in the conda base environment to accelerate the installation.
 **Please keep the base environment always clean, meaning don't install anything there!** It will allow to ensure compatibility of all the packages needed to work with PyPSA-Earth model.

-The environment can be installed in about 5-15 minutes and activated like this:
+The environment can be installed and activated like this:

 .. code:: bash